Culture of Quebec: Family life

 During the 1950s and 1960s, Quebec maintained record fertility rates, with the Roman Catholic church using their priests (established in all parishes and small towns) to guide and direct people's attitudes and morals.
 In the post–Quiet Revolution era, this attitude completely changed.
 In 2001, the fertility rate in Quebec was 1.474 per thousand.

 In Quebec, many, if not all, married women retain their maiden names when they marry, as was the case in the Middle Ages.
 This is mandated in the Civil Code of Quebec^{}.
 This followed the 1970s strong feminist movement and the Quiet Revolution.
 Since June 24, 2002, Quebec has had a civil union system available to both opposite-sex and same-sex couples.
 On March 19, 2004, Quebec became the third province in Canada to legally perform a same-sex marriage, following a court challenge brought by Michael Hendricks and René Leboeuf.
 The province is known as one of the most tolerant and gay friendly places in North America.

 Food

 Pet de soeur, a traditional Quebec pastry.

-As in European countries like Italy or France, where cooking is considered one of the fine arts, fine dining is a passion among the well-to-do of Quebec society.
-Even small communities proudly boast of famous inns where the chef has an international reputation.
-This could be partly explained by a strong immigration in the 1960s and 1970s from Italy, Belgium, Switzerland and France.
+As in European countries like Italy or France, where cooking is considered one of the fine arts, fine dining is appreciated by the those of Quebec society who can afford it.
+Some small communities even advertise inns where the chef has an international reputation.
+This may be partly explained by a strong immigration in the 1960s and 1970s from Italy, Belgium, Switzerland and France.
 Many of those immigrants were waiters, cooks and chefs.
-Food from Quebec include most of the foods from Canada, The Americas, Northern Africa, Asia, Europe and then some scattered other food.
+Foods from Quebec include most of the foods from Canada, The Americas, Northern Africa, Asia, Europe and then some other scattered foods.